Garvey Institute second Annual Meeting

-Garvey Institute funds 12 projects to improve mental health care for adolescents and young adults
+Garvey Institute funds 12 Projects to improve mental health care for adolescents and young adults

 AI detects cognitive distortions in text messages